Nokia X press image leaks out: sorts out the name of Nokia’s first Android smartphone

 Let me correct you: Android success "STARTED" with low and mid range devices, however all Android OEM's flagships are highend Android's and they are hugely successful over the past 3 years.
 Kindly update your outdated knowledge...

+Android dumb phones?
+Wth?
+And you're saying the G2, HTC One and Moto X didn't sell well?
+They aren't doing Samsung numbers, but it takes time to catch up.
 High end Androids are good sellers in the US and EU.
 China and the 3rd world are a lot more price conscious, and they also have a lot more to chose from in the budget category.
 But consider this: the phones that are value sellers in China are better than anything anywhere just a few years ago.
 It just doesn't make sense to spend several times the money for ten percent better performance in most places.

 No those phones did not sell well.
 They didn't even match half the numbers Samsung was putting out.
 Im not saying they were flops or bad phones but they did not sell well and that is a fact.
 And as far as catching up, those manufacturers you mentioned have been losing market share for well over a year now.